AdUhTkJm/moonc/README.md

 ## Type checking

+Type checking support is currently very limited.
+This will be worked on as soon as everything in core/builtin is parsed successfully, as it is crucial to generate the `.mbti` files required.

 # Progress

 Currently the compiler is able to parse itself in entirety.
-However, some effort is still needed to fullly support parsing `moonbitlang/core/` packages.

-There is very limited type checking support.
+According to CI, however, there are still some edge cases not handled to fully parse `moonbitlang/core/builtin`.
+These are actively being worked on.